scrabbletank/farhome-rules/rulesdoc.md

 Area attacks hit all creatures in a square or rectangular shape centered on a tile.
 The spell or attack determines the size of the area.
 For example, the spell _Fireball_ hits all creatures in a 5x5 tile area.
 Spells that effect all creatures in a radius use this type, creating a square centered on a point with the given radius.

 ##### Diamond
 Diamond patterns are similar to area attacks, but rotated 45 degrees.
-Diamond patterns will usually have a size before them, for example a 3 tile diamond would have a size of 3.
-To determine if a creature is inside a diamond pattern, first make a horizontal and vertical line of tiles based on the dimaonds size, centered on the target of the attack.
-Then draw a line connecting each of the ends of the lines, if a tile is entirely inside the line they are hit by the attack.
+Diamond patterns will usually have a size before them; for example, a 3 tile diamond would have a size of 3.
+To determine if a creature is inside a diamond pattern, first make a horizontal and vertical line of tiles based on the diamond's size and centered on the target of the attack.
+Then, draw a line connecting each of the ends of the lines; if a tile is entirely inside the line, they are hit by the attack.

 ##### Touch
 Touch attacks require you to be adjacent to the target, or have their effects begin in an adjacent tile.